Karmpaypal/github-slideshow/_posts/0000-01-02-Karmpaypal.md

 layout: slide
 title: "Welcome to our GithubTeacher slide!"
 ---
-Use the left arrow to go back!
+Use the left arrow to go back!:tada: